adamhb123/crabbyssh/SSH-ARCH.md

-## [SSH-ARCH](https://datatracker.ietf.org/doc/html/rfc4251) - The Secure Shell (SSH) Protocol Architecture ([RFC 4251](https://datatracker.ietf.org/doc/html/rfc4253)) Summary (by section)
+## [SSH-ARCH](https://datatracker.ietf.org/doc/html/rfc4251) - The Secure Shell (SSH) Protocol Architecture ([RFC 4251](https://datatracker.ietf.org/doc/html/rfc4251)) Summary (by section)
-This is a summary of "The Secure Shell (SSH) Transport Layer Protocol" ([RFC 4251](https://datatracker.ietf.org/doc/html/rfc4251))
+This is a summary of "The Secure Shell (SSH) Protocol Architecture" ([RFC 4253](https://datatracker.ietf.org/doc/html/rfc4251))

+0. Abstract
-SSH-ARCH (RFC 4253) details the architecture of the SSH protocol, as well as the notation and terminology used in SSH protocol documents
+    * SSH-ARCH (RFC 4251) details the architecture of the SSH protocol, as well as the notation and terminology used in SSH protocol documents

 1. Introduction